 Glue should always be kept:

-Whilst we're here, it's worth mentioning that you should never, ever keep opened glue in the fridge!
-Refrigerators are so humid - have you ever gotten a bottle of water out of the fridge?
+Whilst we're here, it's worth mentioning that you should never, ever keep opened glue in a refrigerator!
+Have you ever gotten a bottle of water out of the fridge?
 Almost immediately the change from fridge temperature to room temperature causes condensation to build inside and outside the bottle - the same will happen with your glue.
 What does water do to glue?
 It cures it - we don’t want that!
 A drawer or cupboard is ideal - so long as it’s not pressed up against a radiator or beside a window where the sun beats in, you’ll be fine.

 Not sure about the perfect glue for you?
-We’ve made a handy little chart!
+We’ve made a handy glue chart with a summary of all our adhesives!

 Still not sure?
-We’re happy to help - pop us an email email@example.com and we can help you find your perfect match!
+We’re happy to help!
+Pop an email over to email@example.com and we can help you find your perfect match!